Check Car Mileage

 How to Detect Rollback?

-There are many ways to detect mileage rollback.
-We’ll discuss three main methods as follows:
+There are many ways to detect rollback.
+Three key methods are:

 • Getting a history report;

-• Performing a physical inspection, checking for signs of excessive wear.
+• Performing a physical inspection for excessive wear.

 Let's get to it: